vlad1300/wai-website/pages/design-develop/index.md

 # translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
+# - name: "Jan Doe"   # USD Jan Doe with name, or delete this line if not multiple translators
 # contributors:
 # - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors